Remote Colorado Zip Line Seeking Summer Zip Line Guides, Ecology Naturalists, Cooks, Office Staff, and More!

 Meals include breakfast, lunch, and dinner, and are served at set times during the day.
 Our chefs prepare amazing meals for our staff as well as our guests.

 Meals and housing are included in your monthly salary.
 Free parking is provided at our private lot in Rockwood.
 Train passes are available.
 The Animas River runs through our 180-acre property and is some of the best fly fishing around.
 Hiking trails and plunging waterfalls abound around the property.

 Getting Here and Getting Around

-Durango has an airport served by United and American Airlines.
+Durango has an airport served by United, American, Delta, and Frontier.
 A car is handy to get around to explore the area, and staff parking is provided.
 However, with no road access, guests and staff alike take the historic Durango railroad to and from our property.
-For new staff arrivals, we are happy to pick you up at the airport, in Durango, or meet you in our parking area if you bring a vehicle.
+For new staff arrivals, we are happy to pick you up at the airport in Durango, or meet you in our parking area if you bring a vehicle.
 From there we will take you and your gear up to the property in our private vehicle that operates on the train tracks!

 There is so much to explore in Southwest Colorado that it is helpful to have a car but not necessary.
 Many staff with the same days off will get together for camping or hiking or just going to town.